muggy8/improbable/have-and-havenot/dJTdszpJ.md

 She charged at the horned boy and swung her fist at him.

-In response, he stopped her punch with his palm like catching a ball but there was more.
+In response, he stopped her punch with his palm like catching a ball, but there was more.

 Using the momentum of her charge, Melody tackled the horned boy with her body.